CEDStandards/CEDS-IDS/README.md

 ![CEDS Integrated Data Store Logo](/res/CEDS-IDS-Logo-Full-Medium.png "CEDS Integrated Data Store")

 # CEDS Integrated Data Store (IDS)
 Welcome to the CEDS Open Source Community!

-Over the next couple of months, information will be posted regarding rules for engagement, guidelines for documentation, governance processes, codes of conduct, and general guidance on how to contribute to the community.
-To stay up to date, create a GitHub account to join the CEDS Open Source Community, and/or become a member of the [CEDS Community of Practice](https://ceds.grads360.org/#program).
+**Getting Started**
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.